Mini Jam Tarts

 • powdered sugar for dusting

-ingredients for jam tart in small bowls.
+ingredients for the mini jam tarts in small glass bowls.

 Instructions